kanaria69/Mainecoco/README.md

-## What kind of tree fits in your hand?
-A palm tree!
+## Have you heard of the band 1023MB?
+They haven't got a gig yet.